Phone: 01244 323 070

 Year of call: 2008Book BarristerDownload Details

-Jamie’s recent and current work undertaken includes:
+Jamie’s recent and notable work undertaken includes:

 Jamie has a specific interest and particular experience in dealing with discrimination cases, both in an employment context and in relation to the provision of services, and regularly provides training on new developments in the area of discrimination.

-Jamie has acted for a range of employers and service providers in discrimination cases including major national companies, local authorities, hotels, airports, and a Premier League Football Club.
+Jamie has acted for a range of employers and service providers in discrimination cases including major national and international companies, local authorities, private schools, academy trusts and universities.

-His recent experience of discrimination cases includes:
+His current recent and notable experience of discrimination cases includes:

-- Representing a charity in claims brought by former employees following extensive redundancies
+- Representing a charity in claims brought by former employees following extensive redundancies.

-- Representing a recruitment agency in a claim brought after redundancies following a company wide restructure
+- Representing a recruitment agency in a claim brought after redundancies following a company wide restructure.

-- Advising a recruitment agency in relation to a former employer that had allegedly solicited clients in breach of a restrictive covenant
+- Advising a recruitment agency in relation to a former employer that had allegedly solicited clients in breach of a restrictive covenant.

 - Representing two employees who were accused of soliciting clients from a company specialising in high value mobile phone contracts.

-- Representing a local authority in an unfair dismissal case where a senior female manager was dismissed for sexually assaulting a male employee
+- Representing a local authority in an unfair dismissal case where a senior female manager was dismissed for sexually assaulting a male employee.

-- Representing a former DWP employee who claimed constructive dismissal arising out of the unilateral amendments to her working hours
+- Representing a former DWP employee who claimed constructive dismissal arising out of the unilateral amendments to her working hours.

-- Successfully representing a charity accused of dismissing an employee due to protected disclosures following the attempted suicide of a client
+- Successfully representing a charity accused of dismissing an employee due to protected disclosures following the attempted suicide of a client.

-- Representing a nursing home in a claim for whistleblowing detriment brought by a former employee following disclosures made about the home’s treatment of residents
+- Representing a nursing home in a claim for whistleblowing detriment brought by a former employee following disclosures made about the home’s treatment of residents.

 - Advising a student mentor who was allegedly dismissed from an employed role with a university after making protected disclosures about the university’s failure to pay the minimum wage.